 3. Set boundaries

-If your disrespectful in-laws are still not respecting the boundaries and continue to dishonour your wishes, bring it to your spouse’s notice.
+If your disrespectful in-laws are still not respecting the boundaries and continue to dishonor your wishes, bring it to your spouse’s notice.
 Remember, training your in-laws may seem very similar to raising your children.
 Older people can be too set in their ways and may simply be emulating the behavior they have internalized over the years.
 Unlearning and relearning can be arduous tasks for them.
 Consistency at your end can go a long way in helping them change their behavior patterns.

 4. Limit your interaction with your disrespectful in-laws

-Your best bet in such a scenario would be to limit your interaction to the bare minimum with your disrespectful in-laws.
+Your best bet in such a scenario would be to limit your interaction with your disrespectful in-laws to the bare minimum.
 Keeping distance geographically may make sense as well.
 They will get less opportunity to hurt you, and you will be crying a lot less.
 Once you spot the clear signs of toxic in-laws, there is no point in exposing yourself to their unhealthy dynamics and hampering your mental health in the process.

 5. Only spend time with disrespectful in-laws when your spouse is present

-6. Don’t take loans or favours from in-laws, and don’t extend them as well
+6. Don’t take loans or favors from in-laws, and don’t extend them as well

 8. Turn your controlling sister-in-law into an ally